tomast1337/snake-ai/public/README.md

-# Exploring MinMax AI-Powered Snake Game in TypeScript
+# Exploring AI-Powered Snake Game in TypeScript

-In this article, I'll walk through the implementation of a classic Snake game with an AI player using TypeScript.
-We'll explore how to structure the game logic, implement the MinMax algorithm, and create an interface that allows both human and AI players to interact with the game.
+---

+## **Project Overview**

+The goal of this project is to create a Snake game where the snake can be controlled either by a human player or an AI agent.
+The AI agent uses the **MinMax algorithm** with **alpha-beta pruning** to make decisions, simulating future game states to choose the best possible move.
+The game is built using TypeScript, ensuring type safety and modularity.

+---

-## Project Architecture
+## **Project Architecture**

-The project is built using TypeScript and follows a modular design with clear interfaces.
-Here's the core structure:
+The project is designed with a modular architecture, separating the game logic, rendering, and AI decision-making.
+Here’s a breakdown of the core components:

-### Game State Interface
+### **1. Game State Interface**

-The foundation of our implementation is the `GameState` interface, which defines the contract for our game state:
+The foundation of the game is the `GameState` interface, which defines the contract for the game state.
+This interface provides all the necessary information for both rendering the game and making AI decisions.

 ```typescript
 export interface GameState {